pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 ```

 ## Create your own gate

-A big advantage of the `chain` block is it makes it easy to create complex
+A big advantage of using the block-based interface
+if `qadence` is that it makes it easy to create complex
-operations from simple ones.
+operations from simple ones as a block composition.
 Take the entanglement operation as an example.

-The operation consists of moving _all_ the qubits to the `X` basis having the
-atoms' interaction perform a controlled-Z operation during the free evolution.
+The operation consists of moving _all_ the qubits to the `X` basis having the atoms' interaction perform a controlled-Z operation
-And we can easily recreate this pattern using the `wait` (corresponding to free
-evolution) and `AnalogRY` blocks with appropriate parameters.
+during the free evolution.
+And we can easily recreate this pattern using the `wait` (corresponding to free evolution) and `AnalogRY` blocks with appropriate parameters.

 ```python exec="on" source="material-block" session="pulser-basic"
 from qadence import AnalogRY, chain, wait